WHY DO THE CITY IMPACT SCHOOL OF MINISTRY?

 IF I TAKE COLLEGE CLASSES, WILL I MISS OUT ON OTHER THINGS?

 College classes will take time.
 We recommend 8 hours of study time each week per class.
 That being said, you will still be involved in all of the same programs that all School of Ministry students are involved with, however, you will have time set aside each week for your studies.
-You will work with our School of Ministry Coordinator to create a healthy schedule for your time here.
+You will work with our School of Ministry staff to create a healthy schedule for your time here.
 We want everyone to have the best experience possible during their time here.

 HOW DO I APPLY FOR NORTHWEST UNIVERSITY?